95 Years of the American Medical Women’s Association

 Women today are become the predominant practitioners of medicine.
 Starting in the 1980s women have consistently made up at least 50% of medical school classes, so more than half of new physicians are women.

 At the same time, though, the fraction of women who join AMWA seems to have dropped.
 One reason, spelled out by blogger and psychiatrist Dr. Jennifer Bremer, is that women physicians often see themselves as Physicians, not Women Physicians.
 A logical and rational self-image, especially given the social context that developed over the course of the last 30 years.

 The face of medicine is changing, but hospital and practice management positions are still occupied mostly by men – so while the majority of new physicians are women, policies too often reflect the needs of the previous generation.
 Women physicians are highly respected, but there are important gender issues.
 Our own surveys show just a few of the places where these issues surface:

 - Even when working 50 to 80 hours a week, more than 80% of resident physicians either shared child care responsibilities equally or were the primary childcare providers (from MomMD Work-life balance survey results: child care).
 This is not likely the case for male physician residents.

-- Pressure on women to delay having children comes from several sources - even mentors (from Dr. Jennifer Bremer's blog: When to have kids).
+- Pressure on women to delay having children comes from several sources – even mentors.

 - Less than 40% of women enter practices that have a formal maternity leave policy, requiring negotiation of maternity leave after the physician gets pregnant, or even more uncomfortably, during the interview/hiring process (MomMD poll on maternity leave).